barbellstrategy/barbellstrategy.github.io/index.md

 If our work can help a good cause find the truth, we often will take a client pro bono.
 We are a non-partisan group interested in understanding complex systems, we don’t take the typical think-tank approach were we try to find data and analyses that support a narrative.
 If you want the truth (and can handle it), we may be able to help.

+## Articles

+A collection of our writings is [over here](articles.md).
+Mostly what you’ll find is our strength and health work because that’s self-funded and we can share that.

 ## Contact Us

 If you think we can help you, reach out to us at bs4info@barbellstrategy.com.